SkylineCommunications/dataminer-docs/connector-help/connector_help/SED Decimator CarrierWatch.md

 ### SNMP Statistics

-This page displays statistics about the SNMP interface.
+This page displays statistics related to the SNMP interface.